 - Stick with darker colors that can stand up to multiple wearings longer than an all-white wardrobe.

-- Stay with one or two color families so that mix and match is easier.
+- Stay with one or two color families so that mix and match are easier.
 This will also make fewer laundry loads because they can be washed together.

 - Avoid fabrics that take forever to dry.
 Microfiber pants will dry overnight, jeans will not.